Limited-access road: Croatia: Brza cesta

 In Croatia, the term brza cesta (lit. "fast road") is used to describe a motor vehicle-only road, usually grade-separated, without an emergency lane, with a speed limit of 110 km/h, although it can be lowered, usually to 70 or 90 km/h.
 They range from 2+2 lane dual carriageways with grade-separated intersections and 110 km/h speed limit (D2 in Osijek), four or six-lane urban streets with at-grade intersections with traffic lights (D1 in Karlovac) or two-lane single carriageways with grade-separated intersections (D33 in Šibenik).
 They are either a standalone state road (D10) or a part of one (Southern Osijek bypass, D2).
 Some portions of motorways are expressways since they are either in construction (A8 between Pazin and Matulji) or designed as such (A7 in Rijeka).
 As a rule, the expressways are not tolled, however major tunnels on expressways are tolled.

 Czech Republic: Silnice pro motorová vozidla

-Roads for motorcars in the Czech Republic (Silnice pro motorová vozidla, are defined as grade-separated dual carriageways.
+Highways for motorcars in the Czech Republic (Silnice pro motorová vozidla, are defined as grade-separated dual carriageways.
 The speed limit is 110 km/h.
-Road for motorcars road signs are white on blue.
+Highway for motorcars road signs are white on blue.